naston70/jeremys-it-lab/23-EtherChannel/etherchannel.md

 # EtherChanel

-Etherchannel is a port aggregation technology in which multiple physical port links are grouped into one logical link.
+EtherChannel is a port aggregation technology in which multiple physical port links are grouped into one logical link.
 It is used to provide high speed links and redundancy.
 A maximum of 8 links can be aggregated to form a single link.

-'Etherchannel' is ciscos own term for port channelling.
+'EtherChannel' is Cisco's own term for port channelling.
 It is commonly used to increase the bandwidth of Layer 2 technologies

 [SW] =================== [SW]    Two switches connected via f0/1 - 4
 [1 ] =================== [2 ]